Graphormer: Transformers with Structural Biases for Graphs

 The Bridge Between Transformers and GNNs

 Graphormer’s key insight: a standard Transformer on graphs, without any structural information, ignores the graph entirely.
-Inject the right structural signals, and it becomes more expressive than any message-passing GNN.
+Inject the right structural signals and it can express things message passing cannot.

 The Three Structural Encodings